okeanz/z0rderEpicMMOSystem/PublishVersion/README.md

 <details><summary>Translations</summary>

-EpicMMO Uses a built custom Translation Manager and the blaxx Translation Manager for Items
+EpicMMO uses a built-in custom Translation Manager and the blaxx Translation Manager for Items

 English, Russian, Chinese, Spanish and German are currently implemented.